 I can assure you that I forwarded your email to our purchasing manager, and I assume the delay is due to our ongoing system update within the organization.

-I will forward this email as a reminder, and guarantee you that you have not been forgotten.
+I will forward this email as a reminder to our purchasing manager and guarantee you that you have not been forgotten.

-I am looking forward to hearing from you soon.
+I look forward to hearing from you soon.

-We have received your email last Friday.
+We received your email last Friday.

 We want to help you with this matter, and I have forwarded the email to our Marketing Manager.
 He will contact you within 48 hours for a speedy resolution of this matter.